codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 {:/}

 #### Ingress Controller
-In hybrid runtime environments, the ingress controller can be used to implement the ingress traffic rules for the Codefresh Runtime.
+In hybrid runtime environments, the ingress controller implements the ingress traffic rules for the Codefresh Runtime.
 It is configured on the same Kubernetes cluster as the Codefresh Runtime.
 Alternatively, if implemented and supported, you can use the Gateway API instead of an ingress controller.

 See [Hybrid runtime requirements]({{site.baseurl}}/docs/runtime/requirements) and [Ingress controller flags]({{site.baseurl}}/docs/runtime/installation/#ingress-controller-flags).

 #### Gateway API
-In hybrid runtime environments, the Gateway API can be used to implement the ingress traffic rules for the Codefresh Runtime.
+In hybrid runtime environments, the Gateway API implements rules to route traffic to the Codefresh Runtime.
 It is configured on the same Kubernetes cluster as the Codefresh Runtime.

 The Gateway API is an open source project managed by the SIG-NETWORK community, currently in beta.
 The Gateway API aims to "evolve Kubernetes service networking through expressive, extensible, and role-oriented interfaces that are implemented by many vendors and have broad industry support".
 Codefresh is fully compatible with the current version of the Gatway API, and is vendor-agnostic, supporting different implementations and integrations.